kakwa/thinkfan-sh/README.md

 * ``mid (2)``: mid fan speed
 * ``high (3)``: highest fan speed

-It also four "temperature thresholds":
+It also has four "temperature thresholds":

 * ``LIMIT_1_UP``: temperature where it switches from 1 to 2 while going up
 * ``LIMIT_1_DOWN``: temperature where it switches from 2 to 1 while going down